GLAZED CONCRETE BUILDING COMPONENTS

 - In 2014, started collaboration with the Danish Technological Institute to complete the project.
 Received a grant from the National Research and Innovation Agency.

-- 2017 -2019 grant from Research and Innovation Fondation, Otto Bruuns Fondation and Realdanica.
+- 2017 -2019 grant from Research and Innovation Fondation, Otto Bruuns Fondation and Realdania.

-The goal of the project is to optimise and commercialise a new groundbreaking construction product, glazed lightweight construction components, and to identify and fill a knowledge gap in the new material technology.
-The goal is to develop the aesthetic potential of concrete, as well as to identify possible technical challenges/issues by identifying this type of upscaling of facade panels/building envelope in insulated complete wall elements.
+The goal of the project is to optimise and commercialise a new groundbreaking construction product, glazed concrete construction components, and to identify and fill a knowledge gap in the new material technology.
+The goal is to develop the aesthetic potential of concrete, as well as to identify possible technical challenges/issues by identifying this type of upscaling of facade panels.
 Large scale glazed concrete surfaces could have a significant bearing on the building’s visual expression with beautiful colour and texture expression, in that it would create an alternative to, for example, divided tile and brick facades.
 The glazed surfaces are also very durable, wear-resistant and weatherproof.

 Why glazed concrete?
 Large scale glaze treated concrete formwork would run along the entire stretch of the element and would not be divided into bricks, tiles, plaques and grouting as it usually is.
 In other words, it will form larger elements and thereby affect the visual expression.